gabriellim/Meetups/README.md

 # Meetups
-My notes from attending tech meetups
+My notes from attending tech meetups or reading about technologies